philipco/artemis-bidirectional-compression/README.md

 **To the attention of AISTAT reviewers.**
 To keep anonymity during the review process, we used a repository anonymizer.
 Unfortunately, its interface doesn't allow to open notebooks in the browser.
-Thus, fornotebook visualization, we refer to the zip fil provided in the supplementae material.
+Thus, for notebook visualization, we refer to the zip file provided in the supplementary material.
 ## Experimentation

 We provide all the notebooks used to generated figures in our article in the folder `notebook/`.